What is Active Recovery?

 Going Too Hard

-The number one mistake.
-A "light jog" turns into a tempo run, an "easy bike" becomes an interval session.
+The most common mistake.
+A "light jog" turns into a tempo run, an "easy bike" becomes intervals.
 If you finish tired, you did it wrong.
-Active recovery should leave you feeling better, not worse.

 More is not better.
 A 90-minute hike adds fatigue.
-A 60-minute yoga class might be too much.
 Stick to 20-45 minutes maximum.

 Every Single Day

 Complete rest has its place.
-If you never take a true day off, you're not giving your body full recovery.
-1-2 days of complete rest per week is fine.
+1-2 days of true rest per week is fine and often necessary.

 Skipping Sleep for It

+If you're short on time, prioritize 8 hours of sleep over a 30-minute walk.
 Sleep trumps everything.
-If you're short on time, prioritize 8 hours of sleep over a 30-minute walk.
-Recovery happens primarily during sleep.